 Melbourne’s world-class bar scene stands as the envy of the nation.
 Stellar spots sit on every corner and down every laneway.
-And there is certainly no end to the onslaught of new openings in sight.
+And there is certainly no end to the onslaught of new openings insight.
 But with such an abundance of choice, knowing where to go can be a task requiring a drink itself.
 From new and noteworthy to tried and true, there is something for everyone in one of these best bars in Melbourne.

 Melbourne’s Cookie is an old faithful that never disappoints.
 With the never-ending onslaught of new openings across the city, sometimes it is best to go where you know the atmosphere will be buzzing, and the beer flowing.
 Centrally located in Melbourne’s iconic Curtin House, the enduring institution brings in locals and tourists alike night after night.
-Not quite a beer-hall, not quite a cocktail bar and not quite a Thai restaurant.
+Not quite a beer hall, not quite a cocktail bar, and not quite a Thai restaurant.
 Cookie seamlessly blends all three to produce a buzzing, CBD atmosphere that just works.

 Lucky Coq, Windsor

 With a $4 pizza special and a selection of crowd-pleasing beers, this vibrant bar is a student hotspot.
-On the lower level, you will find kitschy furniture arranged in conversation-inducing clusters and a rotating roster of funk, soul and house DJs.
+On the lower level, you will find kitschy furniture arranged in conversation-inducing clusters and a rotating roster of funk, soul, and house DJs.
 Venture upstairs to find the lantern-lit rooftop lounge with its own bar and dance floor making it your next summer destination.

-Eau De Vie, Melbourne
+2. Eau De Vie, Melbourne

-This American prohibition style bar was once Melbourne’s original hidden bar.
+This American prohibition-style bar was once Melbourne’s original hidden bar.
 Due to its wild popularity, it has since become one of the city’s worst kept secrets.
-But with its jazzy soundtrack, expert staff and inventive drinks, this crowd-pleasing venue is one we will happily share.
+But with its jazzy soundtrack, expert staff, and inventive drinks, this crowd-pleasing venue is one we will happily share.
 The Whisky Room is the ideal place to enjoy one of the bar’s rare and exclusive whiskies.
 You can also take a seat at their degustation table where they host a 5 course, cocktail degustation experience.

-Naked in The Sky, Fitzroy
+3. Naked in The Sky, Fitzroy

 Situated above the popular tapas restaurant Naked For Satan, this rooftop bar takes things to another level – quite literally.
 Naked In The Sky boasts the best city views in all of Fitzroy.
 And with both indoor and outdoor seating areas, you can be sure the unpredictable Melbourne weather has no say in your plans.
 The food menu is all about Basque flavours, while the drinks menu plays host to a broader selection of local, Spanish and Basque options.
 You may have to queue, but with a view that good, it is more than worth the wait.